kbvss/SQL-Employee-Information/README.md

 Siemens Corporate Research.
 The data is in XML format. http://timecenter.cs.aau.dk/software.htm

-# As part of this project I ran queries to explore the data using SELECT, FROM, WHERE statments
+# As part of this project I ran queries to explore the data using SELECT, FROM, WHERE and JOIN statments

 Show the top 3 rows of the data